-Obtaining and using that personal information in ways that don’t offend the fundamental human right of privacy is the challenge for modern businesses.
+Obtaining and using that personal information in ways that don't offend the fundamental human right to privacy is the challenge for modern businesses.

-Respecting and protecting privacy is a key element of good client relations and that makes it a key element of competitive advantage.
+Respecting and protecting privacy is a key element of good client relations, which makes it a key element of competitive advantage.
 Our clients want privacy and our employees need it.

-The PIPED Act sets out ground rules for how private sector organizations can collect, use or disclose personal information in the course of commercial activities.
-It balances an individual’s right to privacy with the need of organizations to collect, use or disclose personal information for legitimate business purposes.
+The PIPED Act sets out ground rules for how private sector organizations can collect, use, or disclose personal information in the course of commercial activities.
+It balances an individual's right to privacy with the need for organizations to collect, use, or disclose personal information for legitimate business purposes.

 The basic outline of the PIPED Act looks like this:

 Individuals have a right to see the personal information that our business holds about them, and to correct any inaccuracies.
-There’s oversight, through the Privacy Commissioner of Canada, to ensure that the law is respected, and redress if people’s rights are violated.
+There's oversight, through the Privacy Commissioner of Canada, to ensure that the law is respected and to seek redress if people's rights are violated.

 The PIPED Act reflects the realities of the business world.
 It's based on the Canadian Standards Association's Model Code for the Protection of Personal Information, which is incorporated into the legislation.
 The Code lists 10 principles of fair information practices that are summarized as Padgett Business Services policies.